Terms & conditions

-- An RBS scholarship award covers tuition (including deposit) for one RBS course.
+- Most RBS scholarship awards cover tuition (including deposit) for one RBS course.
 The recipient is responsible for any other expenses related to the acceptance of the scholarship and attendance at RBS.
 Some scholarships include additional funds (these are noted on the individual scholarship pages).

 - RBS awards scholarships without reference to admission to any particular course.
 Admission to RBS courses is by competitive application; receiving an RBS scholarship does not guarantee admission to any particular RBS course.
 Recipients will have credit that they can then use to pay for any course to which they are thereafter admitted.

 - Scholarships awards are intended for individuals during the early years of their career in a respective field.

 - Scholarships are awarded in December, take effect in January, and are redeemable for two calendar years.
 Scholarship recipients must claim their awards within two years (e.g., scholarships awarded in December 2013 must be claimed by 31 January 2016).